Skip to main content

 • Collect a detailed family and personal history from both parents.

-• Refer the family to clinical genetics for review by a clinical geneticist or genetic counsellor and/or to your local fetal medicine unit, dependant on local protocol.
+• Refer the family to clinical genetics for review by a clinical geneticist or genetic counsellor and/or to your local fetal medicine unit, depending on local protocol.
+Endocrinology involvement may also be warranted.
+Some regions may have specialist ‘disorder of sexual differentiation’ teams, which may include specialist psychologists.

-• Postnatal testing at birth may include genomic testing, electrolyte and urine steroid profiles.
+• Postnatal testing at birth for a neonate at risk of CAH would typically include electrolyte and urine steroid profiles.
 The baby would need monitoring for salt-losing crisis until results are available.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.